extremecoders-re/pyinstxtractor/README.md

 You can now use a python decompiler on the pyc files within the extracted directory
 ```

-After extracting the pyc's you can use a Python decompiler like [Uncompyle6](https://github.com/rocky/python-uncompyle6/).
+After extracting the pyc's you can use a Python decompiler like [Uncompyle6](https://github.com/rocky/python-uncompyle6/) and [Decompyle++](https://github.com/zrax/pycdc).

 ```
 X:\> uncompyle6.exe test.exe_extracted\test.pyc